Two Stage Sisters: Plot

-One day faded ex-star Shang commits suicide by hanging herself back.
+One day faded ex-star Shang commits suicide by hanging herself.
 Chunhua is incensed that Tang, her former lover, attempts to shirk his responsibilities by claiming he has nothing to do with her death.
 Through this episode, Chunhua gets to know a "radical" lady journalist Jiang Bo (a female communist reporter investigating the death), who advises her to become "progressive" to teach other Chinese to distinguish between truth and falsehood.
-She starts performing “progressive” operas like an adaptation of Lu Xun’s ‘’The New Year Sacrifice’’ in an attempt to politicize the work of the troupe, whose production consequently gets banned.
+She starts performing “progressive” operas like an adaptation of Lu Xun’s ‘’The New Year's Sacrifice’’ in an attempt to politicize the work of the troupe, whose production consequently gets banned.

 Chunhua’s works alert the KMT regime who gives Tang the task to ruin Chunhua's reputation.
 They get A’Xin to file a lawsuit against Chunhua and Manager Tang coerces Yuehong to testify against Chunhua, but at the crucial moment in the courtroom, Yuehong faints.

 The film ends in 1950, one year after the establishment of the People’s Republic of China.
 Chunhua prepares to perform The White-Haired Girl for country folks at Zhejiang.
 Tang has run off to Taiwan with the KMT cohort and Yuehong is quietly abandoned at Shaoxing province.
 Although Yuehong witnesses Chunhua’s drama, she is too ashamed to face her sworn sister again.
 Near a quay later the day, however, the sisters manage a tearful reunion.
 On the boat the following day, Yuehong vows to learn her lesson and walk the "correct" path while Chunhua dedicates her entire life to performing revolutionary operas.